 The financial benefits from this innovative solution are derived from transformer life extension and hence deferment of asset replacement costs.
 Other benefits include quality of supply benefits which relate to improved understanding of the risk of failure of older transformers and a better insight into the oil ageing process.
-The environmental benefits result from extending the life of an existing transformer and its oil therefore reducing the requirement for disposal of and/ or recycling of used oil and scrapping the transformer.
+The environmental benefits result from extending the life of an existing transformer and its oil therefore reducing the requirement for disposal of and/or recycling of used oil and scrapping the transformer.
 However, additional losses are incurred due to the delayed implementation of modern equivalent transformers.
+The full costs and benefits are claimed within the year of completion.

-This is used in conjunction with the Online Transformer Monitoring (described below).
+This is used in conjunction with the Online Transformer Monitoring (described on the next page).